KDE/kube/docs/design.md

 Various bits of the infrastructure layer may be exchanged on different platforms, to i.e. integrate into native infrastructure providers on a platform.

 Note: By using the onion architecture we ensure the infrastructure is exchangable just as well as the UI.
+Note: The domain objects might also be specified in Akonadi Next.

+## UI / Application
+The UI / Application layer contains all the views, and their composition, that make up the application.
+All the interactions between the different components are defined here.

+### UI Component Interaction
+UI components will have to be able to:

+* Load certain views directly inline (e.g. load a calendar into a mail with an invitation, or a maileditor into the maillist)
+* Change the overall application state by i.e. triggering the calendar to show a certain date-range.

+This is ideally decoupled in a way that the provider of such a service can be replaced without changing the users of the service.
+Additionally it should be possible for external applications (such as a plasmoid), to load the same views, possibly through the same mechanism.

 ## Domain Logic